genboy/Festival/README.md

   #### Create area

+  - !
+Update Festival 2 in development with sphere area and Full Capitalized Multiple Word Area Name and strings

-  First command '/fe pos1' and tab or break a block for position 1 (holding a block, not an item),
+  First command '/fe pos' or '/fe pos1' and tab or break a block for position 1 (holding a block, not an item),

-  then command '/fe pos2' and tab or break a block to set position2,
+  then either 1: command '/fe pos2' and tab or break a block to set position 2 for cube area,

   these are the endpoints of the area longest diagonal.

 	/fe pos1
 	/fe pos2

+  or 2: command '/fe rad' or '/fe radius' and tab or break a block to set position 2 for sphere area,

+  these are the center and the endpoint of the area radius.

+	/fe pos
+	/fe rad

+  or 3: command '/fe dia' or '/fe diameter' and tab or break a block to set position 2 for sphere area,

+  these are the start- and the endpoint of the area diameter.

+	/fe pos
+	/fe dia

   Then name/save the selected area

 	/fe create <AREANAME>

-  Now the area is ready to use
+  Now the area is ready to use (flags set by level = default)

   You might want to set or edit the area description line

     /fe desc <AREANAME> <description>

+  or rename the area

+    /fe rename <AREANAME> to <NEWAREANAME>

   #### Set area flags